 Not having bowel movements for a period of two consecutive days or more can be called as constipation.
 A number of factors are responsible for constipation.
-It can be anything from the lack of physical activity and certain medications to unhealthy eating habits, just to name a few.
+It can be anything from a lack of physical activity and taking certain medications to unhealthy eating habits, just to name a few.
 Having a natural remedy for this is highly recommended.
 Here is how olive oil works to relieve constipation:

 Based on its medicinal properties

 - Olive oil is a natural laxative and it lubricates the bowels.
-The oil adds moisture to the stool making it soft and easy to pass.
+The oil adds moisture to the stool, making it soft and easy to pass.

-- The mucous lining of the colon is strengthened thus improving its function.
+- The mucous lining of the colon is strengthened, thus improving its function.

-- Olive oil’s anti-inflammatory and soothing properties prevent swelling; irritation and a puffy intestine thereby allowing the stool to pass smoothly.
+- Olive oil’s anti-inflammatory and soothing properties prevent swelling, irritation, and a puffy intestine, thereby allowing the stool to pass smoothly.